6: Blind Faith

 Una began breaking down the tent the next morning while Chris warmed up with a cup of tea.
 Already, this had become their routine.
 He hadn’t asked her to do it, but he knew that if he told her she didn’t have to, she would anyway.

 He walked while he sipped, stretching his legs and checking for any equipment or trash they might have overlooked.
-A dot of red among yesterday's gray snow caught his eye.
-Tucked under an overhang, someone had arranged ten or so flat rocks into a tower, and on top was an apple cut into beak-sized chunks.
+A dot of red among yesterday’s gray snow caught his eye.
+Tucked under an overhang, someone had arranged flat rocks into a tower, and on top was an apple cut into beak-sized chunks.

 Chris shook his head, smiling, and started to turn back to their camp, but something made him pause.